 We have funded our operations since inception primarily through sales of our securities, as well as proceeds from warrant and option exercises, corporate licensing and collaborative agreements, and government sponsored research grants.
-At March 31, 2007, we had approximately \$10.5 million of cash, cash equivalents, and marketable securities compared to approximately \$13.7 million at December 31, 2006.
+At June 30, 2007, we had approximately \$17.6 million of cash, cash equivalents, and marketable securities compared to approximately \$13.7 million at December 31, 2006.

-Our operating activities used approximately \$3.2 million during the three months ended March 31, 2007.
-This consisted primarily of the net loss for the period of approximately \$3.6 million and approximately \$284,000 related to changes in operating assets and liabilities offset in part by non-cash charges of approximately \$214,000 related to the termination of the Cornell Capital Stand by Equity Distribution Agreement, \$96,000 related to depreciation, and approximately \$317,000 related to the amortization of stock-based compensation expenses.
+Our operating activities used approximately \$6.7 million during the six months ended June 30, 2007.
+This consisted primarily of the net loss for the period of approximately \$7.1 million and approximately \$0.3 million related to a gain recognized on the sale of our investment in Molecular Medicine BioServices, Inc. This was offset in part by non-cash charges of approximately \$0.2 million related to depreciation and approximately \$0.6 million related to the amortization of share-based compensation expenses.
 Uses of cash in operating activities were primarily to fund product development programs and administrative expenses.
 We have entered into various agreements with research institutions, universities, and other entities for the performance of research and development activities and for the acquisition of licenses related to those activities.
 Certain of the licenses require us to pay royalties on future product sales, if any.
 In addition, in order to maintain license and other rights while products are under development, we must comply with customary licensee obligations, including the payment of patent related costs, annual minimum license fees, meeting project-funding milestones and diligent efforts in product development.
 The aggregate commitments we have under these agreements, including minimum license payments, for the next twelve months is approximately \$0.2 million.

-Net cash used by investing activities of approximately \$4.6 million during the three months ended March 31, 2007 consisted primarily of purchases of marketable securities of approximately \$9.1 million, partially offset by maturities of marketable securities of approximately \$4.5 million.
+Net cash used by investing activities of approximately \$10.2 million during the six months ended June 30, 2007 consisted of purchases of marketable securities of approximately \$36.8 million and purchases of furniture and equipment of approximately \$0.1 million.
+This was partially offset by sales and maturities of marketable securities of approximately \$26.3 million and proceeds from the sale of our investment in Molecular Medicine BioServices, Inc. of approximately \$0.5 million.

-Net cash provided by financing activities during the three months ended March 31, 2007 was approximately \$96,000, which consisted primarily of net proceeds from the exercise of stock options.
+Net cash provided by financing activities during the six months ended June 30, 2007 was approximately \$10.3 million, which consisted primarily of net proceeds of approximately \$10.2 million from the sale of common stock under our existing shelf registration statement, and net proceeds of approximately \$0.1 million from the exercise of stock options.

 In February 2007, we filed a shelf registration statement with the Securities and Exchange Commission to sell up to \$50 million of common or preferred stock.
 Under this registration statement, shares may be sold periodically to provide additional funds for our operations.
+In April 2007, we entered into a stock purchase agreement with certain individual and institutional investors for the purchase and sale of 5,445,546 shares of our common stock under the shelf registration statement at a price of \$2.02 per share.
+In May 2007, we completed the sale of such shares for gross proceeds of \$11.0 million.
+Net proceeds were approximately \$10.2 million.